 If you appreciate GPSD, and especially if you make money from it, please leave a remittance at Patreon.

-This web page was last updated on Mon Jun 24 19:17:30 2019.
-You can browse the project's news file or to-do list here.
-Note: because of the way this website is maintained, these files may reflect the state of the repository tip (development version) rather than the latest released stable version.
+This web page was last updated on Sun Feb 11 07:00:43 2024.
+Note: because of the way this website is maintained, these files reflect the state of the repository tip (development version) rather than the latest released version.